 How to Create & Implement AVIF Image Files

 Although AVIF’s compatibility still hasn’t caught up to WebP (around 70% compatibility in web browsers, compared with around 95% for WebP), it has a lot going for it to help it gain in popularity and use.

 If you want to be ahead of the curve and experiment with it or even implement it on your website now, there are some options.

 At the time of writing, many of the usual batch image conversion options don’t yet support AVIF.
-There are some command-line scripts that you can use (more on that below).
+One app that I’ve come across that can do it is BatchPhoto, and I’ve posted a guide on using BatchPhoto for bulk JPG to AVIF conversion here.
+There are also some command-line and shell scripts that you can use (more on that below).

 For single-image experiments, I’m a big fan of Squoosh.
 I’ve put together a guide to using it to convert JPG to AVIF here.
 Another option is avif.io, which has the virtue of working with multiple images and is also free.

 There are some options for implementing on your website.
 There are two essential steps involved: creating the AVIF versions and then serving them only to visitors whose browsers support AVIF.